amiruddinsaifi/Technocolabs/README.md

 * Results
 * Predicted an accuracy score of 86.16% using Binary Relevance method with SVM classifier.

+# Dataset
+We use the Wikipedia comments dataset provided by Kaggle here.
+It consists of 159,571 instances categorized by humans to be toxic, severely toxic, threatening, obscene, insulting, and hateful.

 # About

 Multilabel classification of comments based on their toxicity.